Replacing your set of Tuners

 (1) String rollers and roller spacing

-Most modern classical tuners have string rollers with a diameter of 10mm and a length of 30mm .
-If your set is not like this, we can make custom rollers to match.
+Most modern classical tuners have string rollers with a diameter of 10mm and a length of 30mm.
+Other rollers are longer at 32mm and some are 13/32″ (10.3mm) diameter which we also supply.
+Custom rollers can also me made to order.
 Rollers with extra bearing bushes are a far nicer option and more information about these can be found on the ‘String Rollers‘ page.

-The usual string roller spacing is 35mm which can be found on virtually all new sets of tuners.
-Occasionally sets can have 36mm roller spacing or even 39mm.
+The usual string roller spacing for slotted head guitars is 35mm which can be found on virtually all new sets of tuners.
+Occasionally sets can have 36mm roller spacing or even wider.
 This poses no difficulties as we can make whatever spacing is needed.

 (2) Woodscrew hole positions